 Summer Research Opportunities

-- Harvard Forest Virtual Summer Research Program in Ecology: 11-week research experience coordinated through Harvard’s world-class ecological research hub in Petersham, Massachusetts
+- Harvard Forest Virtual Summer Research Program in Ecology: An 11-week research experience coordinated through Harvard’s world-class ecological research hub in Petersham, Massachusetts.

-- Inclusive NOAA Fisheries Internship Program (IN FISH): 10-week paid undergraduate internship for U.S. citizens in an NOAA or partner institution doing marine or environmental research or doing policy work related to resource management
+- Inclusive NOAA Fisheries Internship Program (IN FISH): A 10-week paid undergraduate internship for U.S. citizens in an NOAA or partner institution doing marine or environmental research or doing policy work related to resource management.

-- Marine Science Camp: Internship in marine conservation
+- Marine Science Camp: An internship in marine conservation.

 Full-Time Employment Opportunities

 Dayaway Careers curates entry-level, clean energy career opportunities for graduating/interning college students and recent graduates, and organizes them by degree, major, and industry.

 The Astronaut Scholarship is open to sophomore and junior STEM majors with solid grades (3.5 or higher) and a robust record of research.
 We're looking for students who want to make the world ever better through the advancement of scientific knowledge and technology.
 Our campus nominating committee encourages applications from students who are planning careers in research and technological innovation rather than clinical practice.
 Please see the Fellowships Office for more information about the campus nomination process, deadlines, and eligibility.
 Preliminary forms are due by February 9, 2024.

 Ecosystems Field Study

 The Ecosystems Field Study is an opportunity to practice scientific field research skills; accredited by the University of Montana at Missoula.